Links

 Output (None)

-Use this function to access the custom parameters you have included for the synthesizer
+Use this function to access the all parameters your synthesizer uses -- those you have provided as well as the default ones.

 Parameters